 Beef Stroganoff Ingredients

-- Olive Oil or Butter: For cooking the beef and vegetables, choose a high-quality olive oil or unsalted butter.
+- Olive Oil or Butter: For cooking the beef and veggies.

 French Bread Ingredients

-- French Bread: A fresh baguette or a loaf of French bread works best.
+- French Bread: A fresh baguette or loaf.

 Directions for Making Beef Stroganoff French Bread Toast